-- 1.33 A non- continuing student who has accumulated the necessary number of credits and satisfied any other specific requirements has the right to claim any award intermediate to the to the final award for which they are registered, so long as this is within 5 years since last registered on the programme. - 1.34 Programme specifications should clearly specify the learning outcomes required for each qualification.
-A student can receive only one award from any programme. - 1.35 Normally no intermediate award will be made to a student who has obtained a final award, or to a student who immediately proceeds to the next level of the award. - 1.36 The University may make an intermediate award to a student who has met the requirements for that award but is no longer registered on the programme of study leading to a higher level qualification.
+- 1.33 A non- continuing student who has accumulated the necessary number of credits and satisfied any other specific requirements may be granted an award intermediate to the final award for which they are registered, so long as this is within 5 years since last registered on the programme. - 1.34 Programme specifications should clearly specify the learning outcomes required for each qualification.
+A student can receive only one award from any programme. - 1.35 Normally no intermediate award will be granted to a student who has met the requirement for a final award, or to a student who immediately proceeds to the next level of the award. - 1.36 The University may grant an intermediate award to a student who has met the requirements for that award but is no longer registered on the programme of study leading to a higher level qualification.
 See also Regulation 1.61 for Combined Studies exit award.